gem/oq-engine/doc/installing/slurm.md

 # pip install -U pip
 # pip install openquake.engine==3.18
 ```
-Then you have to create a module file.
+Then you have to define the module file.
 In our cluster it is located in
 `/apps/Modules/modulefiles/openquake/3.18`, please use the appropriate
 location for your cluster.
 The content of the file should be the following:
 ```